 Hepburn

-It’s almost impossible to pick one dog as cutest above the rest, but if I had to it would probably be Hepburn – AKA Red.
-I think she might have also been the smallest (hard to judge when you’re talking about Chihuahuas).
+It was almost impossible to pick one dog as cutest above the rest, but if I had to, it would probably have been Hepburn – AKA Red.
+I think she might also have been the smallest (hard to judge with Chihuahuas).
 DOB – 14/03/17 (the youngest)

 Hepburn at the Chihuahua Cafe

 ABSOLUTELY!
-Excuse me for shouting, but unless you absolutely hate dogs, this cafe is simply awesome.
-I had the biggest smile on my face the entire time I was there, and long after I left too.
-In fact, if you’re in need of some therapy, this is as good as it gets.
-Even though the cafe has only been open a few weeks, there are regulars already onto their second loyalty card (8 visits gets you 1 free).
-I know I’ll be back for sure!
+Excuse me for shouting, but unless you absolutely hate dogs, this cafe was simply awesome.
+I had the biggest smile on my face every time I was there, and long after I left, too.
+It was also a great place for a bit of therapy for those who needed it.

 Chihuahua Cafe Therapy